If you have new dogs to introduce to each other, don’t leave things to chance. Follow this simple step-by-step guide to harmonious introductions.

 - Get nearer and nearer.
 Stop within about 5m of each other and if you have been doing training with your dog, such as ‘sit’ or ‘paw’, now is a good time to get back into that and give them lots of rewards.
 If they look at the other dog without lunging, barking or growling, reward them with a treat.
 Don’t worry if this step takes five minutes or an hour.
 Don’t allow the dogs to greet each other or sniff bums or faces.
 I’ve even seen people shoving their dogs under the noses of other dogs as if to say “say hello!” when it is clear the dog feels vulnerable or afraid.
 These situations are most likely to escalate quickly.

 - Allow a little light sniffing – dogs sniff bums and faces, and both are acceptable.
 If you notice one dog trying to put its head or paws above the other’s back, call them away.
-You will see the little daschund do this twice to Victoria’s chihuahua on the video below, and the little dog is okay with it and can get away.
-If he were to do this obsessively, it’d be a bit of a problem.
-The Teacher’s Pet video at the bottom of this article is essential viewing so you can identify doggie body language and know what’s acceptable and what’s not.
-Don’t allow over-excited humping unless it’s clear both dogs are okay with it.
-You might not like it much, but it’s not sexual.
+Don’t allow over-excited humping as that can go badly wrong.
 You’ll notice the dogs start to urinate too so allow the other dog to smell and sniff.
 Walk side by side with the dogs, keeping them on a lead that will allow you to pull them back if necessary, out of harm’s way.

 - Take a walk with the two dogs together, keeping side by side and allowing plenty of time for them to see each other and assess each other’s energy levels.
 Enjoy it though, and chat to them, chat with your friends, stop them with treats.
 Your aim is to make this as positive an experience as possible.
 Looking at the other dog should be rewarded, as should good manners and gentle behaviours.
 Bear in mind that your dog is probably not going to listen to you at this point unless you have done loads of socialisation classes with them, and that’s okay.
 If it starts to get emotional or intense, back up, walk away.
 You can try again later or try another day.
 There is no rush.